apache/trafficcontrol/blueprints/user.permissions.md

 `capability` table should be dropped, as that is no longer the source of truth for valid Permissions.

+Optionally, a migration should really be added to make a user's username `NOT NULL`, since that field is actually required by the API and many things will break if it's `NULL`.

 ## Documentation Impact
-The new configuration option will need to be documented, documentation for removed API endpoints will itself need to be removed, documentation for the `/roles` endpoint will need to be updated to reflect the new request and response structures, and as Permissions are implemented on each endpoint the Permissions it requires for various actions will need to be defined.
+The new configuration option will need to be documented, documentation for removed API endpoints will itself need to be removed, documentation for the `/roles` and `/users` endpoints will need to be updated to reflect the new request and response structures, and as Permissions are implemented on each endpoint the Permissions it requires for various actions will need to be defined.

 ## Testing Impact
 The most significant testing changes will need to be made to the Go Traffic Ops